Living between two worlds

 While China aims to close the gap with the US to become the world’s largest economy, Dr Young says its economic model and the ongoing strength of the US will prevent it from taking the US’s role as the sole superpower in the post-Cold War world.
 The transition to a multipolar world, with power split between a range of existing and emerging nations, is likely to signal an increasingly complex period of history for New Zealand.

 Dr Young has been fascinated by China and its role in the world since moving to Taiwan in 2000 to become an English teacher for the year.
-He spent a further three years in Taiwan learning Chinese before returning to New Zealand to study at Victoria, first for a Master of International Relations and then for a PhD in Political Science and International Relations.
+He spent a further three years in Taiwan learning Chinese before returning to New Zealand to study at Victoria University of Wellington, first for a Master of International Relations and then for a PhD in Political Science and International Relations.

 Growing up in a working-class family in Blenheim, Dr Young never considered the possibility of making a living as an academic.
 It wasn’t until he was studying for his PhD that he realised how few Westerners there were who studied China enough to “live between both worlds”.

 His ambition became to try to understand China and interpret it for New Zealanders so they could deepen their level of engagement.

 Key questions for Dr Young are how we see China and how China sees us.
 He believes New Zealand and China have built strong relations as trading partners but that in the long-term this is a thin area of understanding that could leave us vulnerable.
 There is, he says, much more for New Zealand and China to learn about each other beyond the focus of trade.

 In 2012, Dr Young was awarded a $345,000 Marsden Fund Fast-Start grant from Government funding managed by the Royal Society of New Zealand.
 Fast-Start grants are given to researchers demonstrating excellence early in their careers.